ecedegirmen/ecedegirmen/README.md

 ## About Me
 Hi!
-I'm an international student from Türkiye, double majoring in Computer Science and Economics BS at UNC Chapel Hill.
+I'm an international student from Türkiye, majoring in Economics BS at UNC Chapel Hill.
+Hoping to add Computer Science as my second major, I'm currently following a pre-applicant track for the CS Program.
 Along with a passion for studying econometrics, math, and programming, I'm seeking to explore the field of AI and data science.

 ## Skills
 ### Courses @ UNC